While you should always take social media beauty trends with a grain of salt, some are worth looking into. For example: skin cycling.

 Night 2: Apply Retinoids

-Like night one, begin by cleansing your skin with a gentle cleanser like EltaMD Foaming Facial Cleanser and pat dry.
+Like night one, begin by cleansing your skin with a gentle cleanser like EltaMD Skin Recovery Amino Acid Foaming Cleanser and pat dry.
 Dr. Bowe explains that wet skin mixed with Retinoids will increase your chances of irritation, so make sure to absorb all the moisture on your face first.
 If you have sensitive skin, she recommends using your moisturizer as a buffer on any areas that are prone to irritation, like your neck, the lines around your mouth, and under your eyes.

 Then, apply a pea-sized amount of a product with Retinoids, like Retinol, to your face, neck, and across your décolletage.
 If your skin feels dry, top it off with a moisturizer.